I forgot to mention in the garden tour one special plant that is blooming right now.

 When it would start blooming in the spring with it’s saturated yellow puffballs it was one of the indicators that spring was going to erupt.
 By late spring and throughout the summer it would dazzle with a profusion of golden flowers.

-After my dad passed away and we were helping my mom pack up for her move to her condo, I noticed the Kerria, and having such good memories of it, I asked mom if I could take a division of it for my garden.
-She was hesitant to have us digging up the yard just before the house was going up for sale and declined her permission.
+After my dad passed away and we were helping my mom clean up the garden, I noticed the Kerria, and having such good memories of it, I asked mom if I could take a division of it for my garden.
+Surprisingly Mom declined, saying it wasn’t doing well and she didn’t want to disturb it.

 Fortunately, my sister Melody is also a keen gardener, and I think she understood my passion for this plant.
 So with mom distracted by some other matter, Melody and I stealthily dug up a small section and secreted it away.